jtamboli07/BPMEWorkshop/test_Deployment.md

 You will notice a couple of things on this form.
 1. The Dispute Id is blank.
-- The "case id" is created when the case is created.
+- The "case id" is created at case creation.
 It is best practice to hide fields that are not required.
 2. The Case State label is in a nonbusiness user-friendly format, and this field should, in any case, be pre-populated in a script task and be read-only.
 3. The Resolution is displayed on this form, and it should not be visible to the customer.